vovxox/scripts/docker/install-mysql-and-phpmyadmin-on-docker.md

 ### link phpmyadmin container with mysql and  run in backgroud

-docker run --name myadmin -d --link  <container id of mysql>:db -p 8899:80 phpmyadmin/phpmyadmin
+docker run --name myadmin -d --link  "container id of mysql":db -p 8899:80 phpmyadmin/phpmyadmin

 Note: we are using 8899 port for phpmyadmin.